metheos/OnStarJS/README.md

 You may also be able to obtain your TOTP key by inspecting/hovering over the link under the QR code when you are setting it up.

-If you cannot find the option to configured a "Third-Party Authenticator App" on your GM account page, try contacting OnStar to see if there is another way to enable it.
+If you cannot find the option to configure a "Third-Party Authenticator App" on your GM account page, try contacting OnStar to see if there is another way to enable it.

 ## Sample